ofc587a87/datasciencecoursera/Course 3 - Getting and cleaning data/CourseProject/README.md

 * **step1()**: Merges the training and the test data sets into one data set, with subject and activity data.
     + Does not require parameters
     + Returns the resulting dataset
 * **step2(data)**: Filter out variables from the dataset that are not related to mean or standard deviation, excepting activity and subject variables.
-It's objtaining from the file *activity_labels.txt*, if the variable name contains the text 'mean(', 'meanFreq(' or 'std('.
+It obtains the variable names from the file *activity_labels.txt*, and analicyng if it contains the text 'mean(', 'meanFreq(' or 'std('.
     + Requires the data set obtained from step1
     + Returns the filtered data set
 * **step3(data)**: Replace the the Activity variable, containing an activity ID, with its corresponding name, provided in the file *activity_labels.txt*.